-NOTE: the exhibition will be extended virtually through April 24, 2020.
+Note: the exhibition will be extended virtually through June 10, 2020.
 Contact the gallery for acquisition info.

 Minhas grew up in Karachi, Pakistan, and moved to the United States to attend Princeton University.
 She subsequently attended graduate school at Columbia University, and the Arts Students League where she painted portraits in oils.
 Minhas ventured away from figurative painting, making repetitive drawings using ink, paint, and yarn about the unseen miniscule energies that subtly direct our lives.

 Minhas’ work explores feelings of enforced separations, transformation, dislocation, entanglement, resuscitation and the contrasting and varied faces of beauty, destruction, rebirth, and love.
 Minhas’ medium of drawing is a visual expression of her own life force and spirit.
 She has a longstanding and continuous fascination with the etheric nature of life forces in all sentient beings.
 Her recent art practice explores the state of harmony between the internal and the external, the visible and the invisible, and how the strength of one’s intrinsic life force affects this harmony, offering an impetus to balance our internal lives with an increasingly tempestuous external world.
 She is interested in the composition and states of matter, and in its transformation, direction and redirection via forces that are unseen to the human eye but are fully experiential in their effect.